– Activities to avoid and change,

 Pain in the base of the head and with earache is a referral from a muscle is deep in the upper neck.
 It’s behind the soft palate and can be difficult to release on your own.
 In most cases, these strategies can be effective, especially when used over several days.

 Activities To Avoid or Change:

 Here’s a post with a couple of different approaches to sitting at your desk without creating pain.
-It offers a couple of approaches to getting comfortable at a desk.
-Some people prefer to be more active, others prefer more support.
-It also offers some ideas for accessories, like affordable stand-up desks and footrests.
+It offers a couple of strategies to get comfortable at a desk.
+Some people prefer to be more active; others prefer more support.
+It also provides some ideas for accessories, like affordable stand-up desks and footrests.